tkarabela/pysubs2/docs/tutorial.rst

     >>> subs
     <SSAFile with 2 events and 1 styles, last timestamp 0:02:00>

 .. tip:: pysubs2 is written with Python 3 in mind, meaning that it speaks Unicode.
 By default, it uses UTF-8 when reading and writing files.
-Use ``encoding`` keyword argument in case you need something else.
+Use the ``encoding`` keyword argument in case you need something else.

 Now we have a subtitle file, the :class:`pysubs2.SSAFile` object.
 It has two "events", ie. subtitles.
 You can treat ``subs`` as a list: